Ayaan0299/-SecOps-Incident-Response-Full-Lifecycle-Remediation-/README.md

 # Microsoft Sentinel: Brute Force Detection & Incident Response

-> Deployed a scheduled KQL alert rule in Microsoft Sentinel to detect RDP brute force attempts against an Azure VM, triggered the detection, and worked the generated incident to closure following the NIST 800-61 Incident Response Lifecycle.
+> Deployed a scheduled KQL alert rule in Microsoft Sentinel to detect RDP brute force attempts against an Azure VM in an enterprise environment with 1000+ members, triggered the detection, and worked the generated incident to closure following the NIST 800-61 Incident Response Lifecycle.

 **Environment:** Microsoft Azure VM · Microsoft Sentinel · Log Analytics Workspace
 **Detection:** Scheduled Query Rule firing on 10 or more failed logons from the same remote IP within 5 hours